First-order perturbation theory of eigenmodes for systems with interfaces

-For small changes of the system it is sufficient to take only a few selected RSs in the basis, or even a single one in a non-degenerate case.
+For small changes of the system, it is sufficient to take only a few suited RSs in the basis, or even a single one in a non-degenerate case.
 The latter corresponds to the diagonal approximation in terms of the matrix equation, and in certain cases this can also be equivalent to the first-order approximation, though not necessarily, as we will show in this paper.
 Following the terminology of Ref.\,\cite{MorseBook53}, we distinguish two different kinds of perturbations: \textit{volume} perturbation (VP) and \textit{boundary} perturbation (BP).
-A VP is a small change of the system parameters over a finite volume, for example, for a finite quantum well in QM, a small change in the potential over the width of a quantum well, or in acoustics a small change to the density of the medium, while a BP would be changing the width of the quantum well.
-In EM, VPs would be a change of resonator's material, such as its permittivity $\Delta \varepsilon$, for which first- and second-order results are well know~\cite{LeungJOSAB96,DoostPRA14,YangACSNL15}, or changing the homogeneous background medium surrounding the resonator~\cite{BothOL19,AlmousaARXIV22}.
-The VP examples in EM correspond to the diagonal approximation in the general RSE matrix equation, and they include an overlap integral of the eigenmode field with the perturbation (e.g., $\Delta \varepsilon$), in complete analogy with conventional QM~\cite{LandauBook81}.
-However, BPs have to be treated differently as the local material property change is not small.
-Here, the deformation depth $h$ plays the role of a small perturbation parameter, and an interesting consequence arises from the boundary conditions.
-For an open system, these are \textit{outgoing waves}~\cite{Peierls76} which cannot be expressed as a combination of Neumann and Diricihlet boundary conditions, which makes the approach of Ref.\,\cite{MorseBook53} inapplicable.
+A VP is a small change of the medium properties over a finite volume, for example, in QM a small change in the potential over the width of a quantum well, or in acoustics a small change of the density of the medium.
+A BP instead moves the spatial position of a medium interface with a discontinuity in medium properties, such as changing the width of a quantum well in QM.
+In EM, VPs could be a small change of a resonator's permittivity $\Delta \varepsilon$, for which first- and second-order results are well know~\cite{LeungJOSAB96,DoostPRA14,YangACSNL15}, or a change of the medium surrounding the resonator~\cite{BothOL19,AlmousaARXIV22}.
+The VP examples in EM correspond to the diagonal approximation in the RSE matrix equation, and they include an overlap integral of the eigenmode field with the perturbation (e.g., $\Delta \varepsilon$), in complete analogy with conventional QM~\cite{LandauBook81}.
+For BPs, this approach is not suited, because the local change of the medium property is not small.
+Instead, the deformation depth $h(\vb r)$, which is the shift of the surface at position $\vb r$, plays the role of a small perturbation parameter, and an interesting consequence arises from the boundary conditions.
+For an open system, these are \textit{outgoing waves}~\cite{Peierls76} which cannot be expressed as a combination of Neumann and Dirichlet boundary conditions, which makes the approach of Ref.\,\cite{MorseBook53} inapplicable.
 The underlying cause for the different treatment required in EM is the discontinuity of the normal component of the electric field at a material boundary~\cite{HillPRB81}.
 We note that similar effects can also occur in condensed matter physics when the effective mass in Schr\"odinger's equation is discontinuous, or in acoustics at the boundary between two media with different densities.
 In EM, the first-order correction to the RS frequency for a BP was treated for closed isotropic dielectric systems by using the electric displacement field normal to the surface~\cite{JohnsonPRE02}.
 In case of isotropic open dispersive systems, it was also recognized that the VP diagonal matrix element does not give the correct first-order results, and an alternative treatment was found based on distinguishing the electric fields inside and outside the resonator, and Taylor expanding them~\cite{YanPRL20}.
 The two approaches~\cite{JohnsonPRE02,YanPRL20} are equivalent apart from the frequency-dependent permittivity and the different field normalization for open systems~\cite{YanPRL20}.
-It is also know that generally zero-frequency~\cite{LobanovPRA19} or zero-permittivity~\cite{ChenJCP20} longitudinal modes need to be included in the basis alongside the RSs, however the contribution of these additional modes to the first-order results have not been considered in detail.
+It is also known that generally zero-frequency~\cite{LobanovPRA19} or zero-permittivity~\cite{ChenJCP20} longitudinal modes need to be included in the basis alongside the RSs, however the contribution of these additional modes to the first-order results have not been considered in detail.
 Notably, the above BP methods~\cite{JohnsonPRE02,YanPRL20} do not treat VPs, and the mentioned VP methods do not treat BPs.